 Dancing has many purposes and expressions.
 It’s a social activity — and even a form of worship — that is mentioned and described in the Bible.

-Three reasons why Baptists have considered certain forms of dancing unwise is because (1) it can violate a person’s purity, (2) it is sometimes associated with drunkenness, and (3) some associate it with gambling.
-Some Baptists also take issue with where dancing occurs like at nightclubs.
+Three reasons why Baptists have considered certain forms of dancing unwise are because (1) it can violate a person’s purity, (2) it is sometimes associated with drunkenness, and (3) some associate it with gambling.
+Some Baptists also take issue with where dancing occurs, like at nightclubs.

 Dancing that violates purity

 According to Baptist teaching, there are certain forms of dancing that are unwise for Christians.
 Some forms of dancing involve moving and touching another person in a sexual manner.

 Other kinds of dancing have the appearance of sexual activity.
 Still, different kinds accentuate parts of the body in ways that some people believe are impure.

 Song lyrics and certain kinds of clothing are sometimes associated with forms of dancing that may violate a participant’s purity.
 (Also, see Baptist vs. Presbyterian: What’s the Difference?)

 Forms of dancing that are sexually suggestive are sometimes set to music whose lyrics have sexually impure descriptions and connotations.